 Remote Replay Attack (RPA) is an attack in which a false base station records all broadcasting information including signatures from a remote location, tunnel the messages to another location, and re-broadcast.
 This is often referred to as wormhole attack [2].
 In such attack, the PCI used by the false base station may not result in a conflict.

 Wormhole attack requires the false base station to have Internet connectivity to receive the broadcasting information from a remote location.
 This requires the false base station to have a UE component to connect to the legitimate cell.
-However, the attacker's UE may also connect to the false base station itself.
-To prevent the attacker's UE from connecting to the false base station itself, the attacker usually needs to know in prior the PCI used by the false base station and statically configures the UE to not connect to the PCI used by the false base station.
+However, ’he attacker's UE may also connect to the false base station itself.
+To prevent ’he attacker's UE from connecting to the false base station itself, the attacker usually needs to know in prior the PCI used by the false base station and statically configures the UE to not connect to the PCI used by the false base station.
 This is how the LTE relay used in aLTEr and IMP4AT attacks is implemented (confirmed by the author).
 Since in remote replay attacks, the false base station does not know which PCI will be successful, it becomes difficult, if not impossible, for the malicious UE to preconfigure itself.
 Thus, RPA may not be practical to launch.

 Even if remote replay attack is possible, there will be noticeable delay in rebroadcasted messages, due to the transmission and process delay over the tunnel.
 In other words, the time window during which remote replay attack can be successful is limited.
 If the consistency of time counters among multiple cells is checked, remote replay attacks can also be detected and prevented, since the messages from authentic cells will be more recent than replayed messages.